-Harbour Hospice has two short stay inpatient facilities - a 6 bed inpatient unit at Red Beach, Whangaparoa and a 9 bed inpatient unit at Shea Terrace, Takapuna.
-We also offer day respite care at Tui House, Warkworth.
+Harbour Hospice has two short stay inpatient facilities - a six bed Inpatient Unit at Red Beach, Whangaparoa and a nine bed Inpatient Unit at Shea Terrace, Takapuna.
+We also offer day respite care at Tui House in Warkworth.

-Day respite care at Tui House, Warkworth is designed to give your family or carer at home a break.
-This is arranged on a case by case basis with your care team.
+Day respite care at Tui House in Warkworth is designed to give your family or carer at home a break.
+This is arranged on a case-by-case basis with your care team.

 Preparing to stay

 Our Inpatient Units will provide you with a peaceful environment to receive personalised, specialist care, tailored to your needs.

 Your privacy and dignity is very important to us.
 You will have your own private room with your own ensuite and television.
 Wireless internet access is available so that you or your family can use your laptop or tablet.

 We also have beds we can put in your room for your family and whānau to stay, as well as a kitchen and lounge for your family’s use and comfort.

 You will need to bring any medications either prescribed or complementary with you.
 These will be looked after by our specialist team.

 Please also bring your own toiletries, shavers, nightwear and clothes.
 We do have a small selection of toiletry items, so if you have forgotten something, please let us know.